Travel is a delicate topic as many head out of town for the holidays

 “We all need each other and that is the bottom line,” Miller said.

-While last year the airport say in this time frame nearly 2,400 people a day, almost double what they are seeing now, the airport still expects it to be busy leading up to Christmas and the days following.
+The airport said last year in this time frame nearly 2,400 people traveled a day.
+It is almost double what they are seeing now.
+The airport still expects it to be busy leading up to Christmas and the days following.